cisagov/cset/README.md

   * Name – The final step is to create a name and description for this new rule.
 Once you’ve done this, click “Finish.”

 ### Database Setup
-1. Open the CSET® Dist folder that you downloaded earlier and navigate to the “Data” subfolder.
-Inside this folder you will find two files called “CSETWeb” and “CSETWeb_log.”
+1. Open the CSET® Enterprise Binaries folder that you downloaded earlier and navigate to the “database” subfolder.
+Inside this folder you will find two files called “CSETWebXXXX” and “CSETWebXXXX_log.”
 Copy these two files to your server.

 2. Open Microsoft SQL Server Management Studio (see below) and connect to the SQL Server that we setup previously.
   * Open the “Connect to Server” dialog box.